CartoDB/cartodb-postgresql/doc/CDB_Overviews.md

 ### CDB_Overviews

-Obtain overview metadata for a given table (existing overviews)
+Obtain overview metadata for a given table (existing overviews).
+The returned relation will be empty if the table has no overviews.

 ```sql
 SELECT CDB_Overviews('table_name');